Just when you thought Dropbox couldn’t get any better, it has.

 — Ricardo Cabello (@mrdoob) October 29, 2015

-15. Put Dropbox in a Menu Bar Panel with App Box for Dropbox [Mac]
+15. Put Dropbox in a Menu Bar Panel with App Box for Dropbox [Mac, No Longer Available]

 Want quick access to your Dropbox folders without having to switch to a new Finder window on OS X?
 The lightweight App Box for Dropbox can help you with that.
 For $0.99 it places your Dropbox inside a panel that you can display with a single click from the menu bar.
 Sounds basic?
 It is.
 Sounds useful?
 It’s that too.
 We wish Windows also had something similar to put the whole of Dropbox in a pop-up panel accessible from the system tray.